-How getting help from a debt charity works
+How getting debt advice works

 Money Talk is intended to inform and educate; it's not financial advice.
-Affiliate links, including from Amazon, are used to help fund it.
+Affiliate links, including from Amazon, are used to help fund the site.
 If you make a purchase via a link marked with an *, Money Talk might receive a commission at no cost to you.
 Find out more here.

 Debt is on the rise and all of us are affected in some ways, whether directly or not.